Logan City, Nevada – Mining on Mount Irish

 Petroglyphs in the Mount Irish Nevada Wilderness

+After a jaunt of about 9 miles (that takes over 20 minutes) up into the mountains, you’ll reach Logan City, which has quite the view.
 Today, Logan City and Mount Irish Wilderness are frequented by off-road vehicles and hikers.
 There are several remains and ruins of the original settlement, mainly foundations.
 There is also a stone house that was built by someone who prospected again in the area around the 1950s.
-After a jaunt of about 9 miles (that takes over 20 minutes), up into the mountains, you’ll reach Logan City, which has quite the view.

 Logan City, Nv View

-The View from the Ghost Town of Logan City toward Hiko and Crystal Springs in the valley below.
+The view from the Ghost Town of Logan City toward Hiko and Crystal Springs in the valley below.

 Extraterrstrial Highway Sign near Crystal Springs by Kathy Alexander.